Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: The TEAMS algorithm

 \item Otherwise, in case the child's severity fails to exceed $s$ (which might happen, because the split happens before the parent's first threshold crossing; see Fig. 1 in \citeA{Finkel2024bringing}), discard the child completely (formally, set its weight to zero) and move to the next parent in the queue to clone it in the same way.

 \end{enumerate}

 Keep cycling through the queue until either the active set is fully replenished to a size $A=N$ (the original population size) with $K$ new successful children, or the total number $M$ of simulations (including ancestors, discarded members, and inactive members) exhausts a pre-determined computational budget, $M=M_{\mathrm{max}}$.
-For our main experiments, we set $M_{\mathrm{max}}=150$.
+For our main experiments with $N=16$, we set $M_{\mathrm{max}}=150$.
+For $N=32$, we set $M_{\mathrm{max}}=300$.

 \item\underline{Iteration}: Repeatedly perform step 3 starting with the active population, resulting in a higher level $s$, followed by step 4 on the sub-ensemble exceeding $s$.

 \item\underline{Termination}: halt the algorithm once the number of severity levels in $\mathcal{S}$ exceeds a pre-set number (in our case, 20), or the total number $M$ of simulations reaches the aforementioned budget $M_{\mathrm{max}}$.